Pacific International

 The Pacific International was a passenger train operated by Amtrak between Seattle, Washington and Vancouver, British Columbia.
 It was Amtrak's first international train service, operating from 1972 until 1981.

 History

 Amtrak did not retain any cross-border services when it assumed control of most intercity passenger trains in the United States on May 1, 1971.
 As part of its 1972 appropriation for Amtrak the United States Congress directed that $2 million be used for the establishment of service to Vancouver, Montreal (the Montrealer), and Nuevo Laredo (the Inter-American).
 The Burlington Northern Railroad's International had served the Seattle–Vancouver route up until the creation of Amtrak, and resuming service posed no significant challenges.

 The first Pacific International, Amtrak's first international train, ran on July 17, 1972.
 The train was scheduled to connect with the Los Angeles–Seattle Coast Starlight in both directions.
-Between October 1979 and April 1980 the southbound Pacific International began departing from Vancouver in the middle of the day and terminated in Portland, Oregon.
+Initially, the route had intermediate stops in New Westminster, White Rock, British Columbia, Blaine, Washington, Bellingham, Mount Vernon-Burlington, Everett, and Edmonds.
+In mid-May 1973, the United States Customs and Immigration Service began requiring off-train inspection of southbound passengers at the U.S. border, after investigative journalist Jack Anderson reported that Vancouver was being used as a U.S. gateway for drugs and illegal immigration.
+Canadian inspection was still conducted onboard the train for northbound passengers who crossed the border.
+Full onboard border inspection was re-established in May 1974.
+By the first half of 1975, the White Rock stop had been eliminated.

+The route was suspended for about 4 months because of a runaway barge collision with the New Westminster Bridge on December 26, 1975.
+Amtrak initially attempted to run trains between Seattle and White Rock or Blaine, then using buses over the remaining route to or from Vancouver.
+However, the plan was soon scrapped due to the difficulty of servicing the trains at the interim terminus.
+Amtrak subsequently ran buses as a substitute over the full Seattle–Vancouver corridor until the bridge was fixed.